sergeo92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4- Display all environment variables
 5- Lists all local variables and fonctions
 6- Create a global variable
-7- Create a new global variable
+7- Create a new global variables